chaaz/versio/docs/troubleshooting.md

   current/previous version numbers.
 - `versio plan --verbose` will print a full listing of all PRs, files, dependencies, locks, etc. that go into calculating version numbers;
-  essentially the same data as is in a change log, even for projects that don't have a change log.
+  essentially the same data as is in a changelog, even for projects that don't have a changelog.
-- `versio log` will write out all change logs.
-In addition to providing users with a nice listing of changes, the change log lists sizing for each PR and commit that goes into version number calculation.
-- `versio files` will list each file that has been changed since the previous run, and the commit size in which the file was found.
+- `versio files` will list each file that has been changed since the previous release, and the commit size in which the file was found.
 A full accounting of files may help you understand why a project ended up with a particular version.
-- `versio run --dry-run` will prevent any writing from taking place, either on the filesystem or in the repository.
+- `versio release --dry-run` will prevent any writing from taking place, either on the filesystem or in the repository.
 Use this flag if you need to trace through a failed execution, or if you want to preview an execution without commitment.